Calvin Klein Tote

 This post is going to focus on the makeup bag I’m currently carrying.

 I tend to change makeup bags far more often than I change purses.
 It all depends on what I want to have with me, for that particular day.
 For instance, if I have a cold, I’ll likely have cough drops with me.
-Currently, I don’t carry a lot in the way of cosmetics, so actually I don’t need a very roomy makeup bag and this one is the perfect size.
+Currently, I don’t carry a lot in the way of cosmetics, so actually I don’t need a very roomy makeup bag and this one is the ideal size.
 It’s a happy coincidence it matches my HOBO Lauren wallet!

 Let’s get into my makeup bag and see what I’ve got in there.